 There are futures contracts for every month extending out for years into the future but only trading activity in the most active nearby month determines the spot price.
 By moving around the globe from exchange to exchange the spot price is continuously adjusted from Sunday 18:00 to Friday 17:15 New York time.
 In practice, the Comex in New York (NYMEX) and the LBMA have by the far the greatest influence on spot price.

 “..The spot price plus [the dealers] ‘premium’ is what a retail investor pays to obtain gold and silver coins and bars.”

 Because the Comex so heavily dominates the entire global futures market there is also the New York (NYMEX) Comex ‘spot gold close’.
 This is another reference price and it’s calculated as the average of the highest and lowest spot prices achieved during the last two minutes of daily trading in New York.
 Since the Comex is open limited hours the spot gold close is set each Monday through Friday excluding public holidays.

 By convention, spot and the Comex spot gold close are accepted de facto by the precious metal dealing community with no local variations.
-A reputable dealer in London will reference these prices when calculating bid/ask spreads as will another reputable dealer in Hong Kong or New York.
+A dealer in London will reference these prices when calculating bid/ask spreads as will another dealer in Hong Kong or New York.